thepollari/teal-agents/src/sk-agents/README.md

 ## Prerequisites
 - Python 3.11 or higher
 - An appropriate API key for the LLM of your choice
-- Docker (or comparable equivalent, e.g. podman)
+- Docker (or comparable equivalent)

 ## Running a simple demo
 Running locally will allow you to test your agent's configuration and code.